jojo-apollyx/pitchivo/TECH_STACK.md

 # Technical Stack Documentation

 ## Overview
-yooquote (Pitchivo) is a modern web application built with a comprehensive tech stack focusing on performance, scalability, and developer experience.
+Pitchivo is a modern web application built with a comprehensive tech stack focusing on performance, scalability, and developer experience.

 ---